Summer Bay: 59 Saxon Avenue

 The house was introduced to the show in 2020 following the arrival of the Parata family – Ari Parata (Rob Kipa-Williams), Tane Parata (Ethan Browne), Nikau Parata (Kawakawa Fox-Reo), and Gemma Parata (Bree Peters).
 After renting the home, the family dig a Hāngī, a Māori pit oven, in the back garden and host a party for their friends and neighbours, however, the party ends when John Palmer (Shane Withington) has a stroke.

 Beach House

 This property located on Beach Road was previously owned by Ernie Jacobs, who rented it to Marilyn Chambers, Adam Cameron and Matt Wilson.
 Marilyn bought the property outright in 1991 and sold it to Greg and Bobby, following her departure the next year.
-After Bobby's death, Greg put the house up for sale and Irene Roberts purchased it at auction in 1994 and remains living there.
+After Bobby's death, Greg put the house up for sale and Irene Roberts purchased it at auction in 1994 and remained living there until 2025 when she sold the house to Sergerant David Langham.
 Originally the house had three bedrooms but a fourth was added.
 Skye Peters moved in temporarily while her foster father John Palmer left to care for his wife overseas.
 Skye moved out after John returned home.
 Hunter moves in during 2017.
 In 2018, Jasmine Delaney and Willow Harris moves in.
 In 2019, Bella Nixon moves in briefly, before moving back in with her brother Colby Thorne.
 In 2021, Willow departed the Bay and move to Queensland.